Sites beyond Auschwitz-Birkenau

 Laurence Rees (The Holocaust: A new history, 2017)

 The first victims of the “Little Red House” mass actions were among the new Jewish arrivals on the day before.
 A small percentage of them were designated to manage the corps.
 The first ‘fully functional’ sonderkommando unit would be created only three months later.
 The Bunker-1 was now just steps from the two wooden barracks, previously constructed by the prisoners for undressing the victims of the gas chamber.
 The “treatment” capacity of the Bunker-1 reached the 800-victims figure.
-The corpses were loaded on the improvised trolleys, transported to the mass burial sites on the skirts of the woods by means of the primitive narrow-gauge railroad.
+The corpses were loaded on the improvised trolleys, and transported to the mass burial sites on the skirts of the woods by means of the primitive narrow-gauge railroad.

 MONUMENT TO THE SOVIET POWS

 Marble’s three-part memorial to the former Bunker-1 is within a touching distance from the Monument to the Soviet POWs, which can be seen on the skirts of the woods to the northwest of Birkenau.
 A scope of historical sources consents on the 15 000 estimated figure of the Soviet prisoners of war, transported to Auschwitz at varying periods.
 They were forced to work on the most exhaustive assignments within the camp, including the expansion of Birkenau.
 Soviet POWs had tragically become among the first victims of the mass murder actions of gassing in Auschwitz with only a few hundred who managed to survive the war, generally being transferred to the other concentration camps.

 Four slabs of black marble now honor the inscription in Polish, English, Hebrew, and Russian: “To the memory of the Soviets prisoners of war, who fell victim to Nazi brutality.
 Here lie their ashes.
 May their souls rest in peace”.
 The line about the ashes has more than just a symbolic meaning as this very memorial was erected side by side with a big ash burial site.